The Cooperacy governance is the way participants take decisions in Cooperacy, according to cooperation science insights.

 The Cooperacy governance is made of modules, that can have submodules.
 Every module is based on the most simple form of cooperation: two or more people doing something together.
-Every module should have two coordinators, that may be changed anytime upon the participants’ will or after their resignation.
-Anybody can candidate for the coordination anytime.
+Every module should have two coordinators.
+Anybody can candidate for the coordination anytime and coordinators may resign anytime or can be substituted anytime upon the module participants’ will.

 Coordinators have the right to take direct decisions.
 Only when their decision is publicly communicated it becomes effective.
 When they are in contrast or unsure about what decision to take, coordinators can ask advice to the participants or start a voting phase.

 Participants can propose decisions as well through voting or asking the coordinators for direct approval.
 The coordinators have no right to vote when they are the voting main subject.

 Participants may also oppose the coordinators decisions.
 If it's just one of them, the opposition is recorded or, when possible, proportionally and creatively integrated.
 If the opposing participants are at least two1, the coordinators should proportionally and creatively integrate the opposition according to the seven solutions or alternatively start a voting phase.

 Cooperacy is a design democracy: we vote ideas first, people afterwards.
 Decisions are voted independently from the people who will enact them, as they will be chosen on a second step.